nzzdev/st-methods/2105-bundestagswahl/readme.md

 ---

 [LOESS](https://en.wikipedia.org/wiki/Local_regression) method was removed on 2021-04-14 due to suboptimal regression at the most recent data points and comprehensibility issues.

+Old code remains in the script (commented out) for reference